phogolabs/inflate/README.md

 ## Motivation

-The project is motivated from the fact that there are no packages that do that conversion of OpenAPI parameters serialization format.
+The project is motivated from the fact that there are no packages that convert values based on different criteria:

+- Convert values based on OpenAPI parameters serialization format
+- Sets the default value defined by tag attribute
+- Sets the structure fields from another structure or map by using tag attribute

 The library works in greedy manner.
 It tries to convert incompatible values as much as it can.

-Thanks for the inspiration to the contributors of the following projects:
+Thanks for the inspiration to the contributors of the following
+projects:

 - [mapstructure](https://github.com/mitchellh/mapstructure)
 - [defaults](https://github.com/creasty/defaults)